A thumbnail is a smaller version of the original image located in the Browser section.

 An orange cog icon will appear in a thumbnail while the file is being processed.
 The icon will turn white once the processing is complete.

-This icon also signifies that the file has a 'Variant Process History' that the user can access by selecting Adjustments -> Process History.
+This icon also signifies that the file has a 'Variant Process History' that the user can access by selecting Image -> Process History.

 NOTE: JPEG files will have a read-only icon if the Enable JPEG Editing option is unchecked.

 Collapse or expand a Variant group if you have a number of variants for a certain image.
 Click on the small icon in the top-left corner of a thumbnail.
+The number in the upper-right corner indicates the variant's position in the variant group.
 Find out more about Variant Groups.